saces/pygomx/README.txt

     this command creates a credentials file (.mxpass) in the current dir. autopickup by all tools & bots that requires credentials, no further configuration required

+  e2eesetup
+    this command configures crypto. (self signed device) this works only then no other e2ee enabled devices are present, so this tool will ask to log them out.

   commands:
     mxdiscover --help
     mxpassitem --help